Adaptive Taxonomy Learning and Historical Patterns Modelling for Patent Classification: Methodology

-For patent $p_i$, we aggregate information from its first-order neighbor nodes with a graph neural network based on textual and label features, respectively.
-We set textual features $\bm{X}^{c} $ and label features $\bm{X}^{s}$ as the nodes' original features $\bm{H}^{(0)}_{c}$ and $\bm{H}^{(0)}_{s}$ in the first layer.
-To explicitly learn the sequential information, inspired by Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17}, we use a fixed positional function with $\cos{(\cdot)}$ and $\sin{(\cdot)}$ functions for textual and label features by,
+For each patent $p_i$, we employ a graph neural network to aggregate information from its first-order neighbor nodes based on textual and label features.
+In the first layer, we set the textual features $\bm{X}^{c} $ and label features $\bm{X}^{s}$ as the original features of nodes, denoted as $\bm{H}^{(0)}_{c}$ and $\bm{H}^{(0)}_{s}$ respectively.
+In order to capture the sequential information explicitly, we take inspiration from the Transformer \cite{DBLP:conf/nips/VaswaniSPUJGKP17} introduce a fixed positional function that utilizes the $\cos{(\cdot)}$ and $\sin{(\cdot)}$ functions for both textual and label features to encode chronological information.
+It can help us capture the order of the patent documents over time and better utilize the historical information.
+This can be expressed as follows,

-where $*$ is $c$ and $s$, $d_{c}$ and $d_{s}$ is $T$ and $2F$ respectively, $k$ denotes the position of patents in the sequence and $\bm{H}^{(0)}_{s}$ and $\bm{H}^{(0)}_{c}$ is the initialized embeddings for message aggregation.
-The process of message aggregation is calculated by,
+where $*$ represents either $c$ or $s$, $d_{c}$ and $d_{s}$ correspond to $T$ and $2F$ respectively, $k$ denotes the position of patents in the sequence, and $\bm{H}^{(0)}_{s}$ and $\bm{H}^{(0)}_{c}$ is the initialized embeddings for the graph convolution process.
+The process of GCN at layer $i$ can be calculated as follows,